IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 There are different types of reactor models.
 The most common idealised models are the batch reactor model, completely mixed flow reactor (CMFR) model and plug flow reactor (PFR) model.
 In this lab, the set-up for the experiment modelled both a CMFR and PFR.

 #### Objective
 The objective for this experiment was to create different set-up to curate experimental data to see the different characteristics of a reactor.
-The measured data is compared with
+The measured data is compared with a CMFR model as well as an advection dispersion model.

 #### Procedure
 The detailed procedure for the lab can be found [here](https://monroews.github.io/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.html#procedures)